Flat Roof Membrane Calculator — ft to rolls, adhesive, cost

 FAQ

 EPDM vs TPO vs PVC?
-EPDM is rubber-based, flexible, and economical.
-TPO is heat-welded with energy-efficient white surface.
-PVC is the most chemical-resistant, ideal for restaurants and industrial.
-Modified bitumen is traditional multi-ply.
+EPDM is rubber-based, flexible, and economical with taped or contact-adhered seams.
+TPO is hot-air welded with an energy-efficient reflective surface.
+PVC is the most chemical- and grease-resistant, ideal for restaurants and industrial roofs.
+Modified bitumen is a traditional torch- or cold-applied multi-ply.

 How much adhesive?
 Fully adhered systems use ~1 gallon per 100 ft².
 Mechanically fastened systems use less adhesive but more fasteners.